83-foot patrol boat

 The United States Coast Guard wooden-hulled 83-foot patrol boats (also called cutters) were all built by Wheeler Shipyard in Brooklyn, New York during World War II.
 The first 136 cutters were fitted with a tapered-roof Everdur silicon bronze wheelhouse but due to a growing scarcity of that metal during the war, the later units were fitted with a flat-roofed plywood wheelhouse.
 A total of 230 83-footers were built and entered service with the Coast Guard during the war.
 Twelve other 83-footers were built for the Navy and were transferred to Latin American navies.

 The patrol boats were powered by two 600-horsepower "Viking 2nd" Model TCG-8 inline eight-cylinder gasoline engines manufactured by the Sterling Engine Company.
 Their combined fuel economy was poor: 100 gallons per hour at a cruising speed of 12 knots, 120 gallons per hour at full throttle.

 The class was followed by Cape-class 95-foot patrol boat (or cutter) and 82-foot Point-class cutter.

+Two of the cutters still survive.
+One, D-Day veteran CG-83366, is undergoing restoration to serve as a museum.
+The other, CG-83527, was a public attraction in the Seattle area from 2004-2016 and is now used as a home by its new owner.